-Dismissal of the Library Director
+Dismissing the Library Director

-One of the most difficult situations a board may have to face is dismissing the library director.
+One of the most demanding situations any board may have to face is dismissing the library director.
 It is an action that should not be taken lightly because it will reflect on the future of the library and on the career of the director.